aniKcodes/CDAC_Project/README.md

 ### Interactive UI:

-A Flask-based web application was developed to present the findings interactively.
-Users can input data, view predictions, and explore Tableau visualizations directly from the application.
+To make our analysis accessible and interactive, we developed a Flask-based web application.
+This UI allows users to input data, view predictions, and explore the visualizations we created in Tableau.
+The application provides an easy way for   to interact users with the model and understand the potential future impacts of current emission trends.

 ## Results
 The models predict the year when the global temperature is expected to breach the 2°C threshold, offering critical insights into future climate change scenarios.
 The combination of machine learning and visual analytics provides a comprehensive tool for understanding and addressing global warming.